zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | `selph.ExtraMachineConfig.InheritPreserveId` | When set to any value, copies the input item's flavor (e.g. the "Blueberry" part of "Blueberry Wine") into the output item.|

 NOTE: Version 1.0.0 also supports this functionality via setting the `PreserveId` field to `"INHERIT"`.
-This is not recommended however since it would lead to weird results if this mod's not installed.
+This is deprecated and might no longer work in later versions.

 #### Example